BenLiu983/Infant_Formula_Brand_Prediction/README.md

 * Packages: pandas, numpy, sklearn, matplotlib, seaborn, flask, pickle

-* For Web Framework Requirements: pip install -r requirements.txt
+* For Web App deployment requirements: pip install -r requirements.txt

 ## 3. Objectives

 * Investigate the variables that impact a parent's choice for the current infant formula brand.
 * Forecast the probability of a caregiver uses MJN as their current product.

 ## 4. Data Sources